Career Readiness Competencies

 - Listen carefully to others, taking time to understand and ask appropriate questions without interrupting.

-- Effectively manage conflict, interact with and respect diverse personalities, and meet ambiguity with resilience.
+- Effectively manage conflict, interact with and respect different personalities, and meet ambiguity with resilience.

 - Be accountable for individual and team responsibilities and deliverables.